horizonridgestudio/snakes_kml_1/README.md

 2. The perpendicular heading will be 90 degrees away.
 Trace a ruler line upwards from the apex point of the pyramid, approximating a 90 degree angle, and adjust until the header value of the new line is 356 degrees.

-3. Drop a temporary pin along this newly traced line, and a second temporary pin at another point along this line.
-Note the coordinate values for these points.
+3. Drop a temporary pin along this newly traced line.

-4. Using the starting point and the new temporary points from step 3, make a new KML file for the perpendicular as described above.
+4. Using the starting point and the new temporary point from step 3, make a new KML file for the perpendicular great circle using the cross method described above.

 5. Load the perpendicular KML file into GEP alongside the first one and verify by sight.